 Those cans of chickpeas sitting in your cupboard have been hiding an amazing secret.
 Roasted in the oven, chickpeas transform into a crispy, salty, savory snack.
 So tiny.
 So easy to eat by the handful.
-So addictive.
+So irresistible.
 This is dangerous knowledge.

 If you haven't yet been introduced to this snack, please allow me to do the honors.
 Here is our step-by-step recipe for roasting chickpeas in the oven.